 and that includes Basic Multi-Link element which can carry complete or partial profile(s), based on the soliciting request, for each of the requested AP(s) affiliated with the targeted AP MLD.

-If an AP that is affiliated with an AP MLD receives a multi-link probe request from a non-AP STA affiliated with a non-AP MLD requesting complete profile for a requested AP, possibly among other requests for other requested APs, it shall respond with a multi-link probe response that includes a Basic Multi-Link element with a per-STA profile with complete profile for the requested AP subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).
-If it receives a multi-link probe request from a non-AP STA affiliated with a non-AP MLD requesting partial profile for a requested AP, possibly among other requests for other requested APs, it shall respond with a multi-link probe response that includes a Basic Multi-Link element with a per-STA profile with at least the elements requested from the (Extended) Request element for the requested AP, unless the elements requested are not part of the complete profile for the requested AP and subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).
+If an AP that is affiliated with an AP MLD receives a multi-link probe request from a non-AP STA affiliated with a non-AP MLD requesting complete profile for a requested AP(#16245), it shall respond with a multi-link probe response that includes a Basic Multi-Link element with a per-STA profile with complete profile for the requested AP subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).
+If it receives a multi-link probe request from a non-AP STA affiliated with a non-AP MLD requesting partial profile for a requested AP, (#16245)it shall respond with a multi-link probe response that includes a Basic Multi-Link element with a per-STA profile with at least the elements requested from the (Extended) Request element for the requested AP, unless the elements requested are not part of the complete profile for the requested AP and subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).

 If an AP that is affiliated with an AP MLD receives a multi-link probe request requesting complete profile and responds with a multi-link probe response (per 11.1.4.3.4 (Criteria for sending a response)), the Address 1 field of the Probe Response frame may be set to the broadcast address.

-NOTE 2—An AP operating in the 6 GHz band is allowed to set the Address 1 field of the Probe Response frame to broadcast address as defined in 26.17.2.3.2 (AP behavior for fast passive scanning).
+NOTE 2—An AP operating in the 6 GHz band is allowed to set the Address 1 field of the Probe Response frame to (#16784)the broadcast address as defined in 26.17.2.3.2 (AP behavior for fast passive scanning).

 An AP corresponding to the transmitted BSSID in a multiple BSSID set shall transmit a multi-link probe response in response to a multi-link probe request that is soliciting information of an MLD with which an AP corresponding to the nontransmitted BSSID in the same multiple BSSID set is affiliated.
 Such a multi- link probe response shall carry a Basic Multi-Link element containing information of the solicited AP MLD and one or more APs affiliated with it.
 The Basic Multi-Link element shall be carried in the frame body of the multi-link probe response, whose location is outside of the Multiple BSSID element carried in the frame and the AP MLD ID Present subfield of the Presence Bitmap subfield of the Basic Multi-Link element shall be set to 1.
 The AP MLD ID subfield of the Common Info field of the Basic Multi-Link element shall be set to the same value as the BSSID Index subfield of the Multiple-BSSID Index element carried in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element.